Tips for better eye health

 As a population we service our boilers more than our eyes, however there are so many conditions that can be detected and prevented from getting worse via an eye test.

-These conditions include high blood pressure, diabetes, cholesterol and even brain tumours.
+These conditions include high blood pressure, symptoms of diabetes, cholesterol and even brain tumours.
 Changes on the retina in children can also indicate conditions such as leukaemia.

 Tips for eye health